square/mobile-payments-sdk-flutter/doc/README.md

 ## 📡 Offline Payments (Beta)

-The Mobile Payments SDK for Flutter supports taking payments offline.
-This feature is currently in **Beta** and requires Square sellers to opt in.
+This is currently a Beta feature in the SDK.
+Additionally, use of offline payments requires Square sellers to opt in and agree to the terms of the feature.

 ### 🔧 Accessing Offline Features